top of page

 What you'll need

-The supplies you'll need to purchase to ensure a good heal.
+You can find the supplies you'll need to to ensure a good heal listed below.

-I do not provide materials necessary for your healing process, but you can pick them up at your local pharmacy
+I do not provide all materials necessary for your healing process, but you can pick most of them up at your local pharmacy

 Bar of Soap